droberson/rtfm/kali.md

 ## If running as VMware guest:
 apt install open-vm-tools-desktop

+## If running as VirtualBox guest:
+apt install virtualbox-guest-x11

 ## Install some of the tools I use:
 apt install emacs shutter sshuttle
 ```